MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/production.md

 ## Mandatory implementations

 Please note that the following is mandatory implementation and you will not be able to go live without these.
-If we determine that you do not utulize the mandatory implementation in production we will reach out to you in order to resolve the situation and ensure the mandatory implementations.
+If we determine that you do not utilize the mandatory implementation in production we will reach out to you in order to resolve the situation and ensure the mandatory implementations.
 The reason for the mandatory implementation is to ensure the best user and merchant experience and satisfactory conversion rate.

 * SCA implementations: That includes delegated authentication for Visa, Mastercard and Dankort as well as 3DS fallback.
-Find information about the SCA in our Github documentation.
+Find information about the SCA in our GitHub documentation.
 * Onboard individual merchants and not super merchants.
 See below section on Merchant onboarding for more details.
 * Make sure all merchants have an MCC registered.
 * Use merchant/web shop name and logo when initiating payments.
 See below section on Merchant onboarding for more details.
 * Ensure merchants use correct and updated MobilePay logo and buttons.
-Visit our Design page for guides and ressources.
+Visit our Design page for guides and resources.
 * Update all payments with capture or cancel and if refund is performed.

 ## Onboard production merchants and initiating payments